-In April 2011, a customer alleged unsuitability and misrepresentation.
+- In April 2011, a customer alleged that Brian M. Berger recommended unsuitable investments and made material misrepresentations.
 This case was settled for $13,500 in damages.

-In July 2015, he was barred by FINRA from acting as a securities broker in any fashion.
+- In July 2015, Brian M. Berger was barred by FINRA from acting as a securities broker in any fashion.
 This followed allegations that he failed to provide FINRA with the requested documents, and refused to appear for on-the-record testimony during an investigation into the above mentioned fund misappropriation.